We’re looking for members to help shape the Foundation for Public Code’s long term future.

 - the ability to make a significant financial commitment relative to your type and size of organization (especially if you don’t currently have a codebase available, but are invested in creating a future for public code)

-- a development team and policy experts able to work with the Foundation to refactor and document your software and policy so that they meet the Standard for Public Code
+- a development team and policy experts able to work with the Foundation for Public Code to refactor and document your software and policy so that they meet the Standard for Public Code

 How to join the Foundation